Derek-R-S/Dark-Reflective-Mirror/README.md

 If your relay server has a password, enter it in the relayPassword field or else you wont be able to connect.
 By default the relays have no password.

+If you want to use websockets, simply toggle 'Use Websockets' under the transports inspector.
+Make sure the server is running Web Sockets as well!

 ##### Direct Connecting

 Dark Reflective Mirror supports direct connecting for reduce relay usage.
 To enable Direct Connecting add the component 'Dark Mirror Direct Connect Module' to your network manager, then add any of the follow transports (Telepathy, LLAPI, Ignorance) and set it as the reference in the Direct Connect Module.
 And thats all there is to it, your dedicated servers will now use direct connect.
 Just make sure on the transport that 'Force Relay Traffic' is off or else it will ignore the direct connect module.